 A doula is someone who chooses to get to know and believe in the power that’s in each person to know what’s the best birth for them and how to follow their instincts as a new parent.
 Doulas are experts in encouraging and supporting families so that they can enjoy the time of pregnancy birth and early baby days.
 Experts in helping people realise you don’t need experts to tell you what to do you already have what you need inside of you.

 Every doula is different; each has knowledge of different things about pregnancy birth and babies but each is the same because they all come with total unconditional support for every family they work with.

 Finding the right person to provide you with that unconditional practical and emotional support is your first step to realising the power in you to enjoy all that pregnancy birth and new parenthood has to offer.
 Your doula won’t ever give advice but they will get you the information you want and support you in whatever decision you make.
 Your doula is completely without any agenda except to support you.

-Practically speaking a birth doula helps the family prepare for the birth and then supports the mother and her birth partner during the labour and delivery.
+Practically speaking a birth doula helps the family prepare for the birth and then supports the birthing person and thier birth partner during the

 A postnatal doula supports the family practically and emotionally in the first weeks after the baby is born.